redballoonsecurity/ofrak/docs/index.md

 See [ofrak.com](https://ofrak.com) for more details.

 ## Getting Started
-See [INSTALL.md](INSTALL.md) for instructions on how to install OFRAK.
+See the [Getting Started guide](./getting-started.md) for examples on how to use OFRAK.

-**OFRAK uses Git LFS.
-This means that you must have Git LFS installed before you clone the repository!** Install Git LFS by following [the instructions here](https://git-lfs.github.com/).
-If you accidentally cloned the repository before installing Git LFS, `cd` into the repository and run `git lfs pull`.

-## License
+## Licensing
-The code in this repository comes with an [OFRAK Community License](./LICENSE), which is intended for educational uses, personal development, or just having fun.
+The code in this repository comes with an [OFRAK Community License](https://github.com/redballoonsecurity/ofrak/LICENSE), which is intended for educational uses, personal development, or just having fun.

 Users interested in using OFRAK for commercial purposes can request the Pro License, which for a limited period is available for a free 6-month trial.
 See [OFRAK Licensing](https://ofrak.com/license/) for more information.

-## Documentation
-OFRAK has general documentation and API documentation, whose source resides at `./docs`.
-The docs can also be viewed at <https://ofrak.com/docs>.

 ## Support
 Please contact [ofrak@redballoonsecurity.com](mailto:ofrak@redballoonsecurity.com), or write to us on [the OFRAK Slack](https://join.slack.com/t/ofrak/shared_invite/zt-1dywj33gw-DcicqLmzgbdeRTCSF0A_Jg) with any questions or issues regarding OFRAK.
 We look forward to getting your feedback!
 Sign up for the [OFRAK Mailing List](https://ofrak.com/sign-up) to receive monthly updates about OFRAK code improvements and new features.

----

-*This material is based in part upon work supported by the DARPA under Contract No. N66001-20-C-4032.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA.
-Distribution Statement “A” (Approved for Public Release, Distribution Unlimited).*